cvc5/cvc5/INSTALL.md

   Build and run all unit tests.

 - `make regress [-jN] [ARGS=-jN]`
-  Build and run all regression tests.
+  Build and run regression tests from levels 0 and 1.

 - `make runexamples [-jN] [ARGS=-jN]`
   Build and run all examples.